wp-plugins/wp-spreadplugin/readme.txt

 Please use the extended shortcode.
 This will overwrite the default plugin settings just for the page, where you have added this shortcode.

-= I don't like the new social buttons =

-This may happen ;)
-Please replace them with your own by locating the spreadplugin-plugin directory `/wp-content/plugins/spreadplugin/img/`.

 == Screenshots ==

 1. The Output 1